-Pupils to use the hand sanitiser as they walk into th school building. e 2.4 Clothing/fabric The use of fabric chairs may increase the risk of the virus spreading H/M Fabric chairs are taken out of use where possible.
-Where that is not possible, chairs are limited to sing person use.
-Yes le L
+Pupils forget to wash their hands regularly and frequently H/M Paper towels to be available by all sinks, hand dryers to be switched off.
+Staff training includes the need to remind pupils of the need to wash their hands regularly and frequently.
+Posters reinforce the need to wash hands regularly and frequently.
+School leaders monitor the extent to which handwashing is taking place on a regular and frequent basis.
+Parents are informed that they and their child should wash their hands before leaving the house.
+Pupils to use the hand sanitiser as they walk into the school building.
+Yes L 2.4 Clothing/fabric The use of fabric chairs may increase the risk of the virus spreading H/M Fabric chairs are taken out of use where possible.
+Where that is not possible, chairs are limited to single person use.
+Yes L